 This definition is in harmony with the core of all versions of polyamory I've run across, including the original, and therefore it forms the baseline on this site for the development of ethical views on a variety of interpretations and situations that people who are interested in polyamory may encounter.

 💡 This definition and the entire explanation may be freely reproduced provided a backlink or source credit is included.TOP

-For convenience we'll also be using the terms "poly" and "mono" as references to polyamorous and monogamous subject matter or people.
+For convenience we'll be using the terms "poly" and "mono" as references to polyamorous and monogamous subject matter or people.
 Poly people are those who recognize and embrace their poly nature.
-They are also typically aware of the main differences between mono and poly relationships and have put a substantial amount of thought into what a relationship means to them on a number of levels.
+They are also typically aware of the differences between polyamory and other kinds of relationships, and have put a substantial amount of thought into why they self-identify as polyamorous.

 Mono people are those who practice a mono lifestyle.
 Some mono people might recognize that they are poly by nature, but choose not to embrace it out of cultural convenience.
 Most however, seem to be unaware of their poly nature or the term polyamory, which means they haven't given much thought to it.
-Only when faced with the problems associated with a mono lifestyle do they begin to ask questions and wonder if serial monogamy is really the best relationship model out there.
+Only when faced with the problems associated with a mono lifestyle do they begin to ask whether monogamy is really the best type of relationship for them.